amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 ### Anonymous identity merging

-The way Amplitude handles anonymous users can, in some cases, lead to variant jumping.
+The way Amplitude handles anonymous users can sometimes lead to variant jumping.
 Specifically, Amplitude merges anonymous IDs with the correct existing user IDs (if one exists) as soon as it has enough information to do so.
 This may happen if a user uses your app on different devices without logging in, or if the device ID regenerates upon logout.

 [Learn more about Amplitude's identity resolution and merging users.](/docs/cdp/sources/instrument-track-unique-users)